KnapsackPro/knapsack/README.md

     $ rspec --default-path spec_examples

-To generate a new knapsack report file please type:
+To generate a new knapsack report for specs with `focus` tag (only specs in `spec_examples/leftover` directory have no `focus` tag), please type:

-    $ KNAPSACK_GENERATE_REPORT=true rspec --default-path spec_examples
+    $ KNAPSACK_GENERATE_REPORT=true rspec --default-path spec_examples --tag focus

 **Warning:** Current `knapsack_report.json` file was generated for `spec_examples` except `spec_examples/leftover` directory.
-Just for testing reason to see how leftover specs will be distribute across CI nodes.
+Just for testing reason to see how leftover specs will be distribute in a dumb way across CI nodes.

 To see specs distributed for the first CI node type: